 - identify and discuss practices of community development, including the contemporary contexts of practice

-- demonstrate a critical understanding of community development as an approach to social development, philosophy and political action
+- discuss community development as an approach to social development, philosophy and political action

 - identify and discuss contemporary issues and critiques of community development.

 Prescribed Learning Resources

 - Ife, J, 2016, Community development in an uncertain world : Vision, analysis and practice, Cambridge University Press, Port Melbourne, VIC, Australia.
 ISBN: 978-1107543362.